ld4mbse/oslc-adapter-simulink/README.md

 4. Deploying OSLC Simulink adapter on standalone Tomcat server automatically from Eclipse in debug mode

 ##### *Optional: Launching Tomcat server manually*
-*For all options except 1), you need to launch the Tomcat server*
+*For options except 2) and 3), you need to launch the Tomcat server manually*

 1. *Open a command prompt*
 2. *Change the directory of the command prompt to the/bin folder of the Tomcat installation directory using the cd command (Example:  cd C:\Program Files\apache-tomcat-8.0.24-windows-x64\apache-tomcat-8.0.24\bin)*
-3. *Launch Tomcat by running the following command: catalina start*
+3. Launch Tomcat by running the following command: **catalina start**

 *For all options except 1), if you wish to stop the Tomcat server*